Hiking to the Top of Germany - Zugspitze and Alpspitze

-Due to the Corvid-19 situation, I had to deviate a little bit from my usual way to ascend the Zugspitze.
+Due to the Corvid-19 situation, I had to deviate slightly from my usual way to ascend the Zugspitze.
 In normal times, I made the ascent in one day, staying overnight at the “Münchner Haus” right next to the peak, and descent on the second day.
 But due to Corona the “Münchner Haus” was still closed.

 So instead we choose to ascent in two stages, sleeping in the “Höllentalangerhütte”, which is located in the so-called Höllental (Hells Valley) right below the “Höllental Via Ferrata”, which is, in my opinion, the most interesting, and beautiful ways to ascent to the top of Germany.
 But then we had another thing to deal with: For one of our group, it would be the first hiking tour with alpine difficulties.
 So, we had decided to have a little test run on the Alpspitze the day prior.

-We also had taken a little bit longer to prepare our gear, as it was raining quite a bit, well actually pouring, then.
-Now despite the rain, we were in high spirits, as we started our hike towards the Höllentalklamm, by following a short and twisty path up the mountain.
-Now usually there is quite a well-maintained forest road, leading almost to the entrance of the gorge, however, just a few weeks prior a colossal flash flood coming through the canyon had destroyed most of this road.
+We also took a little longer to prepare our gear, as it was raining quite a bit, well actually pouring, then.
+Despite the rain, we were in high spirits, as we started our hike towards the Höllentalklamm, by following a short and twisty path up the mountain.
+There is usually quite a well-maintained forest road, leading almost to the entrance of the gorge, however, just a few weeks prior a colossal flash flood coming through the canyon had destroyed most of this road.
 So, we took the less than the direct route on narrow hiking trails.
 We got some beautiful views out of it, at least when the weather permitted but for the most part, it was cloudy and rainy with short interruptions.

 Getting to the hut had barely taken us three hours, and we settled into our bedstead in high spirits, after enjoying some tasty meals, a nice cold beer and some good talks with other hikers.

 And this meant queuing up behind plenty of hikers and ascending the mountain one step at a time.
 And what steps there are.
-Over about 500 meters of elevation, there have ben steel ropes stretched up the flank of the mountain.
-Those serve as your fix points while ascending up the stony and steep mountainside.
+Over about 500 meters of elevation, there have ben steel ropes stretched up the mountain's flank.
+Those serve as your fix points while ascending the stony and steep mountainside.
 Where sections are too difficult, or to steep, there are either ladders fixed in place or at least steel rebar driven into the mountain that can be used as steps.
-Now, these structures ease the challenge of climbing the rocky face quite a bit, especially for inexperienced climbers.
-Especially since the extra safety provided by the steel ropes can entirely reduce the psychological challenge of the whole ordeal.
+These structures ease the challenge of climbing the rocky face quite a bit, especially for inexperienced climbers, especially since the extra safety provided by the steel ropes can entirely reduce the whole ordeal's psychological challenge.

 However, we made good speed within our position on the queue.
-Like on many good days, there was literally a queue running down the entire mountainside, from top to bottom.
+There was literally a queue running down the entire mountainside, from top to bottom like on many good days.
 And despite having her first experience of alpine difficulties Meike made great speed up the hillside as well.
 This is probably a good as any a place to mention that we did not take an entirely unprepared person up the mountain.
-Like the two other members of our group, Meike has a background in industrial climbing and worked in a high ropes course before.
+Like the two other group members, Meike has a background in industrial climbing and worked in a high ropes course before.
 So I was actually quite sure of her ability to reach both of our planned peaks.
 She was not quite as sure of the fact.
 But the ascent up the Alpspitz should and would serve as a testing ground for her.
 And give her some confidence in her abilities to boot.

 Now the slow ascent up through the queue had the advantage that we could, quite often, take a break and admire the stunning views.
 We happened to be in the clouds already, but occasionally the white mist dispersed and gave way to surreal paintings of wispy clouds, creeping along and up the gruff mountainside.
 With its towering pillars of stone, and distant peaks appearing and disappearing in a crude dance of sorts.
 It was quite eerie, to be honest.
 And it got even better because after we had reached the top, the tight white mantle around us suddenly dispersed and gave way to a great view.
 Now the region around here is also known as the “Wetterstein” (literally: Weather Stone”) mountain range, and for a good reason.
 The Zugspitz and Alpsitz ar the first genuinely high mountains, if you come from a northern direction.
 And due to this, basically, all the weather coming from the north gets caught and changed by these two mountains.
 In fact, the weather on these two mountains is more unpredictable and harsher than on many much higher peaks more into the centre of the alps.

 We, again, made good speed and soon reached the Ostefeldenkopf, close to the Rinderscharte.
 From here on out we decided against descending the same route, but instead go over the Kanppenhäuser, which added quite some additional kilometres to our trip.
 But it was a great addition solely for the views we got all over the Höllental.
 When we reached the Höllentalangerhütte for the second time, we were exhausted, but in high spirits and looking forward to the challenge of the coming day.
-After a good meal, prepared by the friendly staff of the hut, we went to sleep again.
+After a good meal, prepared by the hut's friendly staff, we went to sleep again.

 Anyways, after a phase of some doubt, Meike made it over the Brett, and up the Freeclimbing Section.
 And from here on out we entered the third stage of the Höllentalsteig.
-This third stage, is just a hike, over steep paths and over vast gravel fields up to the Höllentalfernener the, to the best of my knowledge, smallest glacier of the alps.
-I do not like this third stage.
+This third stage, is just a hike, over steep paths and vast gravel fields up to the Höllentalfernener the, to the best of my knowledge, the smallest glacier of the alps.
+I wouldn't say I like this third stage.
 It would feel drawn out and arduous on any mountain hike, but nestled between an awesome Via Ferrata, and a glacier crossing it just feels like needless busywork.
 But I suspect, that quite a few people are actually happy about the short breather.

-Now, after reaching the first snowfields, I took the time to give some safety tips to both Fabian and Meike, as they were about to cross the glacier for the first time.
+After reaching the first snowfields, I took the time to give some safety tips to both Fabian and Meike, as they were about to cross the glacier for the first time.
 Now despite this, I had decided against bringing any crampons, or ice axes.
-This decision I made based on my contacts to locals and their report of the current conditions on the glacier.
+This decision I made based on my contacts to locals and their report of the glacier's current conditions.
 Should you attempt this tour, I can not recommend crampons enough.
-The glacier is really steep, and especially during the upper part of the crossing you a right over a piece with plenty of deep crevasses, so slipping here would be bad.
-Anyways the glacier crossing leads to what many consider the most challenging part of the tour: Where the glacier reaches the walls of the mountain, there forms a deep and wide crevasse.
+The glacier is really steep, especially during the upper part of the crossing you a right over a piece with plenty of deep crevasses, so slipping here would be bad.
+The glacier crossing leads to what many consider the most challenging part of the tour: Where the glacier reaches the walls of the mountain, there forms a deep and wide crevasse.
 Early in the year, it can be bridged by snow, but the more the months progress, the deeper and broader this crevasse becomes.
 And on the wall, you have to enter into the most challenging climbing section, with nothing but a steel rope to aid.
-Any other fixtures would be impractical, due to the changing nature of the glacier and the crevasse, and therefore, especially late in the year crossing the so-called Randkluft can turn into a serious challenge.
+Any other fixtures would be impractical, due to the changing nature of the glacier and the crevasse.
+Therefore, especially late in the year crossing the so-called Randkluft can turn into a serious challenge.